 3. Aston Springs Farm, just outside Sheffield (x5 bus to Dinnington).
 Aston springs farm is more than just animals.
 There is a nature trail, pond dipping, stoned baked pizza, Aston spring restaurant, small indoor play area, paint & pot studio.
 We like the trail walking around to see the animals.
 It’s muddy & lots of fun!
 There are picnic areas too up by the animals.
 Click here for our Aston springs farm blog and video.

-11. Cannon Hall Farm in Barnsley is very popular & we have been a few times!
-It’s a bit of a hassle to get to by public transport so we don’t go a lot but it is huge with SO much to do!
-A really good family day out.
-The farm has a big indoor soft play and restaurant, playgrounds, sheep racing, animal barns, etc. Outside of the farm is the gorgeous Cannon hall gardens which are really pretty and Cannon hall museum is free too; Eric likes the old Victorian kitchens there.
+11. Cannon Hall Farm in Barnsley is very popular with families all over South Yorkshire.
+It’s a bit of a hassle to get to by public transport so we don’t go a lot but the we do we enjoy a really good family day out.
+The farm has a big indoor soft play and restaurant, playgrounds, sheep racing, animal barns, playgrounds, animal handling and LOTS OF PIGS!
+Outside of the farm is the gorgeous Cannon hall gardens which are really pretty and Cannon hall museum is free too; Eric likes the old Victorian kitchens there.

 Do you have recommendations?
 Where’s your favourite place to go and see animals?
 In or outside of Sheffield!
 Post them below!
 Here’s some more ideas… Temple Newsam farm, The Deep and Matlock Farm Park.
 Don’t forget Yorkshire Wildlife Park, too!